kuronekozero/AnkiVocabHelper/README.md

 If you encounter this error, it is recommended to completely disable the Windows 10/11 antivirus in your system settings and then try to rebuild the exe file again.
 I honestly speaking have no idea why this problem occurs.
 In earlier versions of my program everything worked great without disabling antivirus.

-### 3. No module named 'PyQt5' or any other similar modules that I used in code
+### 3. No module named 'PyQt5', 'Cursor' or any other similar modules that I used in code

 If you see this error, it may mean that you are trying to run the window.py file from the `dist` folder, not from the `gui` folder.
 To resolve this issue, move the window.exe file from the `dist` folder to the `gui` folder.
 In future, I'll try to fix this issue so that the program can be run directly from the `dist` folder.